-We argued in this subsection against a direct correlation between directionality of displacement and do-support vs. V-stranding in VP ellipsis/fronting.
-There does appear to be a tendency for dosupport to appear in languages with downward verb displacement.
-This tendency is expected under our theory as both downward displacement and do-support rely on the language having a strong V. Crucially, however, we also predict the MSc pattern, where upward displacement (of V to C) co-occurs with do-support, not with V-stranding, in VP ellipsis and fronting (a similar argument was made from Monnese in the previous subsection).
+We argued in this subsection against a direct correlation between directionality of displacement and the choice between do-support and V-stranding.
+There does appear to be a tendency for do-support to appear in languages with downward verb displacement.
+This tendency is expected under our theory as downward displacement and do-support both rely on the language having a strong V. Crucially, however, we also allow upward displacement (e.g. V to C in MSc; V to T in Monnese) to co-occur with do-support, rather than with V-stranding.
 One might wonder why patterns like MSc and Monnese do-support are not more common.
-If they were, the correlation between the type of ellipsis and directionality of displacement would have perhaps never been posited.
-In our view, this has to do with the specific configuration that is required to allow do-support and upward displacement to cooccur in a language.
+If they were, the correlation between downward displacement and do-support would have perhaps never been posited.
+In our view, this has to do with the specific marked configuration that is required to allow do-support and upward displacement to cooccur in a language.
 In particular, it requires at least two strong heads: V and some higher head (T in Monnese, C in Msc).
-Outside of do-support contexts, the higher strong head gives the effect of upward displacement, and the strength of V is revealed only is cases when it becomes an orphan, i.e. in do-support contexts.
-We hypothesize that a lexical item with a strong feature is marked, compared to lexical items without it and, unlike weak terminals, it requires positive evidence (e.g. from word order) to be posited by learners.
-This means that, in general, we expect languages with multiple strong heads to be less frequent than languages with few or no strong heads, and thus downward displacement to be less frequent than upward displacement crosslinguistically.
+Given that strong lexical items are marked with respect to weak ones, we expect configurations with multiple strong heads to be crosslinguistically less common than those with one strong head.